snikhil1998/deb-build-scripts/README.md

 # Usage

-When a repository is cloned, put the corresponding bash script in the clonedrepository and run the script.
+When a repository is cloned, put the corresponding bash script in the cloned repository and run the script.
 Incase the package should be built but not installed, comment the last line.